KxSystems/ml/README.md

 - Hyperparameter Tuning
 - Report generation and model persistence

-Each of these steps is outlined in depth within the documentation for this platform [here](https://code.kx.com/q/ml/automl/).
-This allows users to understand the processes by which decisions are being made and the transformations which their data undergo during the production of the output models.
+Each of these steps is outlined in depth within the [documentation](docs).
+This allows you to understand how decisions are being made and the transformations which their data undergo during the production of the output models.

 At present the machine learning frameworks supported for this are based on: